University of Missouri - Columbia Archives

 5-1.
 Accession Number - a unique number assigned upon receipt to each group of records.
 The number begins with the letter A, followed by the last two numerals of the current year, a hyphen, and the next number in sequence from that year's list of accession numbers.
 The number is usually set within parentheses, e.g., (A98-14).
 The next available sequential number may be found by reviewing the entries in the Accession Register stored in Lewis Hall room 724.

 5-2.
-Box List - a finding aid that describes in a very brief and generalized way the size and the contents of each box or container within a multiple container collection.
+Box/Container List - a finding aid that describes in a very brief and generalized way the size and the contents of each box or container, preferably by listing each file folder, providing its inclusive dates, and, if warranted, giving a short description of its contents.

 5-3.
 "C" - part of the call number of a record group or sub-group which indicates that the records were created by an administrative unit of the University of Missouri-Columbia campus and not the University of Missouri System.